Seattle Public Schools

 Meeting Schedule

-Unless otherwise noted, committee meetings are held on the second Friday of the month from 8:30 a.m. to 10:30 a.m.
+Unless otherwise noted, committee meetings are held in-person at the John Stanford Center for Educational Excellence.
+They are on the second Friday of each month from 8:30 a.m. to 10:30 a.m.
 There is no meeting in August.

 • Sep.
 12, 2025